Telcos ask Trai for time till April 20 to submit data on prepaid recharge pattern

-Telecom operators including Reliance Jio, Bharti Airtel and Vodafone Idea have approached sector regulator Trai seeking time till April 20 to submit data on recharge pattern of prepaid users.
-Trai, earlier this week, had asked operators to explain the pattern of mobile phone recharge by prepaid users during the lockdown period, as it examined uninterrupted services.
+Telecom operators, including Reliance Jio, Bharti Airtel and Vodafone Idea, have approached sector regulator Trai seeking time till April 20 to submit data on recharge pattern of prepaid users amid the lockdown.
+Trai, earlier this week, had asked operators to explain the pattern of mobile phone recharge by prepaid users during the lockdown period.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)